 Funding for Tennessee Schools

-Tennessee schools are funded through the Basic Education Plan (BEP).
+Tennessee schools are funded through the Basic Education Program (BEP).
 This formula generates a total amount of dollars needed per school system and it also determines the percentages of responsibilities between the state and local funding bodies.

 Student enrollment, or Average Daily Membership (ADM), is the main factor in the BEP.
 The enrollment drives most components of the formula to generate funds (e.g., number of teachers, principals, nurses, and counselors needed per system).

 The BEP is a very complex formula which consists of 45 individually calculated components.
 For more information on the formula, please visit https://www.tn.gov/content/tn/sbe/committees-and-initiatives/the-basic-education-program.html

 Families and community members want schools to have the funding necessary to provide a safe environment and a quality education for all children.
 Though details of attaining funding and use of the monies received may seem complicated to some people, there are two areas in which everyone can contribute to their district’s funding of schools.

 - Be aware of the details of property and sales tax discussions.

 Vote in elections when these school funding topics are reflected on the ballot.
 When elections are held, the schools need voter approval to secure funding for needs such as new schools, remodeling of schools, and additional technology.